NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/hyperspectral_functions/intro_hyperspectral_functions.md

 ### Data

 Data and additional scripts required for this lesson are downloaded programmatically as part of the tutorial.
 The data used in this lesson were collected over NEON's
-<a href="https://www.neonscience.org/field-sites/dsny" target="_blank">Disney Wilderness Preserve (DSNY)</a> field site and processed at NEON headquarters.
+<a href="https://www.neonscience.org/field-sites/dsny" target="_blank">Disney Wilderness Preserve (DSNY)</a> field site in 2023.
 The dataset can also be downloaded from the <a href="http://data.neonscience.org" target="_blank">NEON Data Portal</a>.

-### Other Requirements
+### Other Set-Up Requirements

 Set up a **NEON user account and token**, if you haven't already done so.
 Follow the tutorial below to learn how to do this (check the Python tabs in the code cells for the Python syntax.